chsong75/OminiControl-Flux-Diffusion/train/README.md

    Define `test_function()` in `train_custom.py`.
 Refer to the function in `train_subject.py` for examples.
 Make sure to keep the `position_delta` parameter consistent with your dataset.

 ### Training Configuration

+#### Batch Size
+We recommend a batch size of 1 for stable training.
+And you can set `accumulate_grad_batches` to n to simulate a batch size of n.

 #### Optimizer
 The default optimizer is `Prodigy`.
 To use `AdamW` instead, modify the config file: